-The applicant must provide a staffing plan based on the proposed staffing needs of the school, the school's special education program, and the number and qualifications of staff.
+1. The applicant must provide a staffing plan based on the proposed projections, for the school's special education program, including the number and qualification of staff.

 The staffing plan in this section should accurately align with the target population in Section 2, the Staffing Plan included in Section 11, and the budget attachments contained within the application.
 The ratio of staff to students should be deemed a reasonably manageable caseload and/or comparable to those maintained at traditional district schools.
 The applicant should clearly define their intent for ensuring other services providers are available to fulfill the school's obligation to provide related services.
 The applicant's proposal should incorporate an understanding of the unique requirements for staff responsible for delivering ESE services, including position descriptions within the application's required attachments.